hina-shah/healdata-utils/docs/vlmd/start/index.md

 Some folks may prefer to create their HEAL data dictionary from scratch.
 To support this, we have created a utility that creates either a json or csv template.

+!!! warning

+    Currently, the command is `template` but will change to `start` to be consistent with the verb subcommand vocabulary.

 ## `csv` template

 The HEAL Data Utilities can also input a `csv` HEAL data dictionary either from a manually filled out template or